 Once you have set your goals and (as a direct result) refined a topic for consumption, it's important to start thinking about not only the names and faces of the panel but how they will interact.

 Getting an industry-recognized expert or even decent media coverage is not enough for your panel to succeed.
-More often than not, the success of any event is closely tied to preparing and balancing the egos and personalities of the speakers.
+More often than not, the success of any event is closely tied to preparing and balancing the egos and personalities of cybersecurity public speakers.
 To make the most of the time and opportunity every measure must be taken to provide a polished final product.